BenTurcotte/team_1_3750---PillDrill/api.md

 A colon after a parameter is telling you the expected type of that parameter.

-If a GET request has parameters, the definition will look like /thingWithParameter/{param1 : Int}, where you replace param1 with an integer or whichever type is needed.
+If a GET request has parameters, the definition will look like /thingWithParameter/{param1 : Int}, where you replace param1 with an Number or whichever type is needed.
 Calling that endpoint might look like https://131.104.180.41:8000/thingWithParameter/22.
 ```